PowerShell/PSResourceGet/CHANGELOG/preview.md

 - Fix incorrect request URL when installing resources from ADO (#1597 Thanks @anytonyoni!)
 - Fix for swallowed exceptions (#1569)
-- Fix for PSResourceGet not working in Constrained Languange Mode (#1564)
+- Fix for PSResourceGet not working in Constrained Language Mode (#1564)